Some posts contain compensated links. Please read this disclaimer for more info.

 The village itself consists of traditional stone houses and, more recently, wooden and eco-friendly structures built to host numerous tourists without weighing down the ecosystem.
 The area is also well-known for its many churches, where you can admire ancient cultural treasures.
 Dhërmi Beach (which is 2.5 kilometers downhill) is definitely more popular than Gjipe and other hidden bays in the area.

 Dhërmi Beach can, therefore, get crowded with both locals and tourists in the high season.
-However, next to the main beach are many secluded bays, which you can reach by walking through beautiful olive groves, a peaceful and quiet wander along the coast.
+However, there are many secluded bays next to the main beach, which you can reach by walking through beautiful olive groves, a peaceful and quiet wander along the coast.

 Another fabulous beach in Albania is Porto Palermo, a small peninsula topped by a stronghold built by Ali Pasha during the 19th century.
 This beach also served as a Soviet submarine base during the communist era, and the whole place is so charming that it is often used as a film set.